 When designing any IoT system, there are four key factors required to produce high quality data: Trust, Identity, Time and Chain of Custody.
-In Bright Wolf’s experience with helping customers save or reboot IoT initiatives, these four issues are the most frequent reasons that customer projects didn’t operate as intended.
+In Bright Wolf’s experience with helping customers save, design, or reboot IoT initiatives, these four issues are the most frequent reasons that customer projects didn’t operate as intended.
 One needs to take each of these factors into account in terms of your system design and overall integration architecture.
-Considering the four factors upfront will set the stage for a viable IoT system.
+Considering the four development factors upfront will set the stage for a viable IoT system design.

-The first Design Factor is trust.
-Trust is the fundamental foundation of any IoT system.
+The first Design Factor in the development of a successful project is trust.
+Trust is the fundamental foundation of any Internet of Things system.
 Trust in this context means that you know you are talking to the right device and that the device knows it is talking to the correct end system.
 This might sound simple, but seemingly trivial mistakes can erode the ability for consumers to trust data from your IoT system.
 This foundation of trust is critical to avoiding issues such as spoofing devices, or thinking you’re sending a command to one device when you actually change a set point on the wrong device, causing an undesirable action.

-Nothing in the entire system can work unless you can set up and maintain a trusted communication capability.
+Nothing in the entire system can work unless you can set up and maintain a trusted communication capability across all applications and devices.
 Once established, and we’ll talk more about this in future articles, you can start to build on your Trust Foundation with the three pillars of Identity, Time and Chain of Custody.

 Think about a device you have in the field.
 If this device has a serial number, you probably associate that serial number as the device’s identity.
 However, this device may be attached to a larger device that has its own identifier, such as a piece of heavy equipment or a tractor trailer.
 The device will often have a number of subcomponents that are also serialized and may be subject to recalls or critical firmware update notices.